Charging for Businesses

 Your waste water charge is calculated based on the assumption that 95% of the water you use will end up as waste water which drains to the public sewer.

-These charges are based on the Rateable Value of your property.
+This charge is based on the Rateable Value of your property.

 Property drainage covers the cost of transporting and treating surface water from your property.
 Most of the properties in Scotland drain into the public sewer.